-Gabriel Sanchez teaches political science at the University of New Mexico (UNM) in Albuquerque.
-He is also a Principal for Latino Decisions, a Latino polling firm, and serves as Executive Director of the Robert Wood Johnson Foundation Center for Health Policy at UNM.
+Gabriel Sanchez teaches political science and health policy at the University of New Mexico (UNM) in Albuquerque.
+He is also a Principal for Latino Decisions, a Latino polling firm, serves as the Director of the UNM Center for Social Policy, and is a founding member of the UNM Native American Budget and Policy Institute.

 Sanchez is the co-author of the book Hispanics and the U.S. Political System, and he has been published in journals such as Political Research Quarterly, Urban Affairs Review and many more.
 His work has been featured in The New York Times and BBC News Magazine.